 The political and horizontal activities of ANEC focus on:

-- our contribution as an “Annex III Organisation” to the implementation of Regulation (EU) 1025/2012 (including the EC Committee on Standards; EC Annual Union Work Programme for European Standardisation; Joint initiative on Standardisation)
+- our contribution as an “Annex III Organisation” to the implementation and revision of Regulation (EU) 1025/2012 (including the EC Committee on Standards; EC Annual Union Work Programme for European Standardisation; High Level Forum on standardisation)

 - enhancing consumer participation in standardisation